 More than a week after David Ortiz was shot as part of what police have called a murder-for-hire plot, authorities in the Dominican Republic now say the former Red Sox star was not the intended target.

-Attorney General Jean Alain Rodríguez Sanchez told reporters Wednesday that a friend of Ortiz – who shared a table with him at a patio bar in Santo Domingo – was the target of the bungled hit.
+Prosecutor Jean Alain Rodríguez Sánchez told reporters that a friend of Ortiz, Sixto David Fernandez – who was seated at Ortiz’s table – was the target of the bungled hit.

-The suspected gunman was only sent a blurry photo of the friend identified as Sixto David Fernandez, who was wearing clothes similar to Ortiz that night, prosecutors and police said.
-Authorities said the lighting made the shooter confuse one for the other.
+The suspected gunman was only sent a photo of Fernandez, who was wearing clothes similar to Ortiz that night.
+The prosecutor said the lightning made the shooter confuse one for the other.